Travel and Tasting In Tequila, MX

 We arrived only slightly late for our first appointment at 1:00 at Tequila Fortaleza.
 I was very excited to visit this distillery as the tequila is exquisite and has been unavailable anywhere I’ve looked for a long time.
 I did find a half bottle at a bar in Puerto Vallarta and did my best to drink it over a couple days.
 The bartender was kind enough to hide it for me until I returned.

 At Fortaleza their guide, Kimberly took us through every step of the process of creating this hand made treasure from the agave piña to the hand made bottles, the hand placed labels, the hand made toppers and everything in between.
 Guillermo Sauza is the owner of Tequila Fortaleza and his philosophy includes keeping things hand-made to employ more people in the Tequila Valley.
+The leaves are chopped off the piñas and they are cut i n half to aid in the roasting.

 Photo shows a pile of agave piñas ready for cooking